SKopecz/PositiveIntegrators.jl/paper/paper.md

 The package offers implementations of conservative as well as non-conservative production-destruction systems (PDS), which are the building blocks for the solution of differential equations with MPRK schemes.
 Furthermore, conversions of these PDS to standard `ODEProblem`s from DifferentialEquations.jl are provided.

-The package contains several MPRK methods:
+Currently, the package contains the following methods:

 - The MPRK methods `MPE`, `MPRK22`, `MPRK43I` and `MPRK43II` of Kopecz and Meister @kopeczmeister2018order2, @kopeczmeister2018order3 are based on the classical formulation of Runge--Kutta schemes and have accuracies from first to third order.
 - The MPRK methods `SSPMPRK22` and `SSPMPRK43` of Huang, Zhao and Shu @huang2019order2, @huang2019order3 are based on the SSP formulation of Runge--Kutta schemes and are of second or third order.
 - The `MPDeC` methods of Öffner and Torlo @OeffnerTorlo2020 combine the deferred correction approach with the idea of MPRK schemes to obtain schemes of arbitrary order.
 In the package methods from second up to 10th order are implemented.

-In addition, all implemented MPRK methods have been extended so that non-conservative and non-autonomous PDS can be solved as well.
+In addition, all implemented methods have been extended so that non-conservative and non-autonomous PDS can be solved as well.
 Furthermore, adaptive step size control is available for almost all schemes.

 # Related research and software

-The first MPRK method were introduced by @burchard2003.
+The first MPRK methods were introduced by @burchard2003.
 These are the first-order scheme `MPE` and a second-order scheme based on Heun's method.
 To avoid the restriction to Heun's method, the second-order `MPRK22` schemes were developed by @kopeczmeister2018order2.
 The techniques developed therein also enabled a generalization to third-order schemes and thus the introduction of `MPRK43I` and `MPRK43II` methods by @kopeczmeister2018order3.

 The aforementioned schemes were derived from the classical formulation of Runge-Kutta methods.
 Using the Shu-Osher formulation instead lead to the introduction of the second-order schemes `SSPMPRK22` by @huang2019order2 and the third-order scheme `SSPMPRK43` by @huang2019order3.